BuriedStPatrick/psqlvm/README.md

 ```bash
 sudo apt-get install build-essential libreadline-dev zlib1g-dev flex bison libxml2-dev libxslt-dev libssl-dev libxml2-utils xsltproc
 ```

+> TODO: Some of these packages are no longer on Ubuntu but build seems to work regardless.

 You'll also need the following package to run PostgreSQL binaries: